Benedict T. Viviano: Career

-His teaching life can be divided into three main periods, each of about 12 years: first in the United States at a Dominican faculty of theology, in close collaboration with a Lutheran and a Reformed seminary.
-He has always had a strong interest in ecumenism and also an interest in Judaism, and so has served on dialogue teams for various bishops' conferences and for the Vatican.
+His teaching life was divided into three main periods, each of about 12 years: first in the United States at a Dominican faculty of theology, in close collaboration with a Lutheran and a Reformed seminary.
+He had a strong interest in ecumenism and also an interest in Judaism, and so had served on dialogue teams for various bishops' conferences and for the Vatican.
 His second teaching period was in Jerusalem.
 His third period of teaching, was at the University of Fribourg in Switzerland, where he was a full ordinarius professor for New Testament in French, since 1995.
-He has retired as Professor Emeritus of the University of Fribourg to the Dominikanerkonvent Rosenkranzbasilika St. Maria Rotunda Postgasse 4 A-1010 Vienna, Austria.
-Viviano also spends the fall semester each year at Aquinas Institute, 23 S. Spring Avenue St. Louis, Missouri.
+He retired as Professor Emeritus of the University of Fribourg to the Dominikanerkonvent Rosenkranzbasilika St. Maria Rotunda Postgasse 4 A-1010 Vienna, Austria.
+Viviano also spent the fall semester each year at Aquinas Institute, 23 S. Spring Avenue St. Louis, Missouri.

-His special interests are in the Gospel according to Matthew and its Jewish background, and, for biblical theological themes, the kingdom of God in history.
-He also has an interest in the religious value of study and intellectual life.
-He therefore mentors others who feel called to pursue studies, and offers counsel as to where to study and with whom.
+His special interests were in the Gospel according to Matthew and its Jewish background, and, for biblical theological themes, the kingdom of God in history.
+He also had an interest in the religious value of study and intellectual life.
+He therefore mentored others who felt called to pursue studies, and offered counsel as to where to study and with whom.

-Besides having published books and essays in these areas, Viviano’s side interests include the relation between Matthew and the Gospel according to John the Evangelist, a theology of democracy, the philosophy of history (Hegel), the theology of hope.
-Retired as a full professor in 2008, Viviano continues to lecture and to write.
+Besides having published books and essays in these areas, Viviano’s side interests included the relation between Matthew and the Gospel according to John the Evangelist, a theology of democracy, the philosophy of history (Hegel), the theology of hope.
+Retired as a full professor in 2008, Viviano continued to lecture and to write.

-According to the author, his most important works are "Study as Worship"; the "Commentary on Matthew in the New Jerome Biblical Commentary" and "The Kingdom of God in History."
+According to the author, his most important works were "Study as Worship"; the "Commentary on Matthew in the New Jerome Biblical Commentary" and "The Kingdom of God in History."